mrismanaziz/Reforestation/README.md

-## Why did the half blind man fall in the well?
-Because he couldn't see that well!
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.